Soft Plastic Recycling

 Where can you recycle soft plastics?

-Right now, you can recycle your soft plastics at 1,500 Co-op stores across the country.
-We’re also aiming to offer this service at another 800 of our stores by the end of 2021.
+Right now, you can recycle your soft plastics at over 800 Co-op stores across the country.

-We are currently unable to put recycling units in very small stores.
-Stores on the Isle of Man are excluded.
-We currently have no recycling units on Scottish Islands but are working towards rolling this out to our stores there soon.
+We are currently unable to put recycling units in very small stores and currently have no recycling units on Scottish Islands but are working towards rolling this out to our stores there soon.